kessler/license-report/README.md

 ```

 The name of this environment variable (in the example: 'npm_token') should not be added as an option to the license-report config file, as this implies a severe security risk, when this file is checked in into a git repository.
 A warning is emitted if such an option is found in the config file.

+If a .npmrc file is used (via config.useNpmrc), then this authorization token is used for the uri of the default registry.

 ### Generate different outputs: